GuoLabUCSD/SINE/README.md

-# DINA:
+# SINE:
-DINA (Detect Isoform Neoantigens Automatically) aims to identify potential neoantigens produced as a result of aberrant alternative splicing in tumor tissue and calculate their PHBR binding affinity score through the use of Trinity, netMHCpan, user-provided junctions of interest, and sample BAM files.
+SINE (Splice Isoform Neoantigen Evaluator) aims to identify potential neoantigens produced as a result of aberrant alternative splicing in tumor tissue and calculate their PHBR binding affinity score through the use of Trinity, netMHCpan, user-provided junctions of interest, and sample BAM files.

 ## Pre-Requisites: